 The PERAPlus 401(k) and 457 Plans are voluntary investment accounts that allow you to save extra money for retirement, in addition to what you contribute to your PERA account.
 All employees of PERA-affiliated employers may enroll in the PERAPlus 401(k) Plan, however, enrollment in the PERAPlus 457 Plan is only available to employees/members who work for PERA employers who have affiliated with the PERAPlus 457 Plan.

-Both the PERAPlus 401(k) and 457 Plans allow you to contribute pre-tax dollars that you can invest.
+Both the PERAPlus 401(k) and 457 Plans allow you to save additional money for retirement, which you choose how to invest.
 While 401(k) plans are common with public and private employers, 457 plans are usually offered by state and local governments and some nonprofits.

 Enrollment in the PERAPlus 457 Plan is allowed only if your employer has affiliated with the PERAPlus 457 Plan.
 Contact your employer to find out if you’re eligible to enroll.

 PERAPlus 401(k) Plan: All PERA members are eligible to enroll.
 To begin making contributions or change your contribution amount, fill out the PERAPlus 401(k) Contribution Authorization Form below and provide it to your employer.
 To view or set up your online account to make investment changes and add beneficiaries, visit coperaplus.org.PERAPlus 401(k) Contribution Authorization Form